-Here is a delicious recipe to add to your freezer meal cooking rotation.
+If you are looking for something new to add to your freezer meal cooking rotation, here you go!
 It is simple to pull together, budget friendly and easy to cook.

 This is what I lovingly refer to as a dump and go recipe.
 Just toss it in the slow cooker and come back hours later to a delicious home cooked meal.
 Remember most meals can be converted to grill, stove top, slow cooker or oven.

 Wonder how to get started with slow cooking?
 Here is an awesome resources with over 20 resources to get you started!